 This work involves the valuation of ecosystem services, experimental behavioural economics, applied econometrics and ecological-economic modelling.

 EPRU has worked successfully with a number of local and national stakeholders, including the South African National Parks in the wildlife sector, the Department of Water Affairs in the water sector, the Department of Environmental Affairs on marine and coastal management, and the City of Cape Town on air quality management and energy savings.

 The center’s directorship is on a rotating basis amongst its senior fellows, with Dr Jane Turpie currently holding the position.

 EPRU research fellows are involved in teaching environmental and resource economics courses in the School of Economics at the University of Cape Town.
 The center also has the capacity to run short training programmes for policy makers and civil servants.
 Such courses inform decision makers of the relevant environmental economic tools available to improve policy making and analysis.

 EPRU strives to produce and disseminate policy-relevant research of a high academic quality on current environmental economic issues in South Africa.
 A core activity of the EfD initiative is international research collaboration on poverty-environment issues and EPRU’s research agenda is thus driven in part by EfD partnership projects.

 3. Policy consulting

-EPRU’s main objectives in terms of policy interaction are to (i) be a resource where high quality research and economic opinion on environmental policy issues can be sought by policy-makers, and (ii) be a resource which engages with policy-makers in respect of agenda setting, policy design, formulation and implementation.
-EPRU’s work caters to the demands of domestic institutions as well as international organizations.
+EPRU’s main objectives, in terms of policy interaction, are to (i) be a resource where high quality research and economic opinion on environmental policy issues can be sought by policy-makers, and (ii) be a resource which engages with policy-makers in respect of agenda setting, policy design, formulation and implementation.
+EPRU’s work caters to the demands of domestic institutions as well as international organisations.
 EPRU research fellows have extensive links with policy makers and practitioners in South Africa and have worked with various government units.
 Information is disseminated in the form of policy briefs and research papers.